John E. Sullivan DDS

 o A crown protects the tooth from fracture and long-term failure.

 o Unless otherwise noted, it is critical to place the crown as soon as possible.
+Delaying final restoration may result in fracture and possible loss of the tooth.

 IMPORTANT — DO NOT:

-DO NOT chew on the treated tooth while numb
+DO NOT chew on the treated tooth while numb.

-DO NOT chew hard or sticky foods on the treated side
+DO NOT chew hard or sticky foods on the treated side.

-DO NOT bite ice, fingernails, pens, or other hard objects
+DO NOT bite ice, fingernails, pens, or other hard objects.

-DO NOT ignore a lost temporary filling or crown
+DO NOT ignore a lost temporary filling or crown.

-DO NOT stop antibiotics early if prescribed
+DO NOT stop antibiotics early if prescribed.

-DO NOT delay placement of the final crown
+DO NOT delay placement of the final crown.

 When to Call the Office